swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 interact(update, thr=(5.0, 22.5, 0.1));
 ```

-This is exactly the same plot as we already got in the section Modeling Knowledge (see above).
+The plot show the pdf for the males and female snales regarding the number of rings (see Snail Example/Modeling Knowledge).
+It is the same plot and it is included to see the difference to the next plot in Example with likelihood ratio tests.

 ## Example with likelihood ratio tests